Heather Robson: Administration

 At various times, Robson served as president of Auckland Tennis, Auckland Badminton, Badminton New Zealand. and Badminton Oceania.

 Honours and awards

 In 1988 Robson received a meritorious service award from the Badminton World Federation.
 She was appointed a Member of the New Zealand Order of Merit, for services to racquet sports, in the 2001 New Year Honours.
 In 2013 the Badminton World Federation presented Robson with its lifetime achievement award.

 Death

 Robson died in Auckland on 11 October 2019.
+Her husband, Jeff Robson, died in 2022.